Maintenance for your husband or wife

 This article covers maintenance payments to a former spouse or civil partner.
 We are not referring to maintenance for children, which is a different subject.

-Maintenance is only one ingredient in a financial settlement.
+Maintenance (sometimes called alimony) is only one ingredient in a financial settlement.
 For many couples it is by far the most important because it impacts immediately on their respective standards of living.
-However, maintenance is never assessed by a judge in isolation.
+However, it is never assessed by a judge in isolation.
 Every facet of the financial affairs of each party must be disclosed to the other.
 A failure to do so honestly is likely to result in prison for contempt of court.

 Other financial matters to be considered are capital assets of every kind, including business interests,